BookerLoL/LearnConceptsInJava/src/main/java/bestpractices/readme.md

   - concentrate on facts, not opinions or style
   - accept imperfect solutions to preserve team spirit
   - submit reviewer friendly pull requests with explanatory, fine-grained commits
-- Pair programming is good alternative to code reviews

 ---

 - **Parameterized types are to be invariant**